The photo shows geographic atrophy that is associated with advanced dry macular degeneration.

 Wet AMD and Geographic Atrophy

-There is currently no proven treatment for GA.
+There is currently no proven treatment for geographic atrophy.
 Patients can benefit from increased lighting, magnification and low vision devices that help with reading.
 Some patients may prefer an implantable miniature telescope, which is surgically inserted into the eye in place of the lens.
 It can help certain carefully selected patients with near or distance vision by magnifying images.

-Cell replacement is also being tested for GA.
+Cell replacement is also being tested for geographic atrophy.
 A few patients have received stem cell treatments .
 The most promising of these have the cells grown on plastic sheets, which are surgically placed under the retina and unrolled into position.
 The cells have been well-tolerated and can survive in the recipient’s eye for at least a year.

 GA robs sight, but advances in low vision therapy (by specially trained optometrists) and implantable miniature telescopes can help patients adapt to their diminished retinal function.
-New treatments already in clinical trials or being tested in National Institutes of Health (NIH) and/or foundation-funded labs—like those supported by Macular Degeneration Research, a BrightFocus Foundation program— bring hope for improved vision on the horizon.
+New treatments already in clinical trials or being tested in National Institutes of Health and/or foundation-funded labs—like those supported by Macular Degeneration Research, a BrightFocus Foundation program— bring hope for improved vision on the horizon.